smileyborg/TableViewCellWithAutoLayoutiOS8/README.md

 http://stackoverflow.com/questions/18746929/using-auto-layout-in-uitableview-for-dynamic-cell-layouts-variable-row-heights

-If you have questions or run into issues, please [open a new Issue on this GitHub project](https://github.com/smileyborg/TableViewCellWithAutoLayoutiOS8/issues/new) or reach out to me on Twitter [@smileyborg](https://twitter.com/smileyborg).
+If you have questions or run into issues, please [open a new Issue on this GitHub project](https://github.com/smileyborg/TableViewCellWithAutoLayoutiOS8/issues/new).